Top developers visit Saudi round six solar project sites

 The 600MW Samtah and 600MW Al-Darb solar IPPs are located in Jizan, a region under security-related travel alerts by some countries and international firms.

-It is understood most prequalified firms visited both the Najran and Jizan sites earlier this week.
+It is understood that most prequalified firms visited both the Najran and Jizan sites earlier this week.

 SPPC prequalified 16 companies that can bid as managing and technical members for the solar PV contracts.
 These are: